zhuje/zhuje_personal_website/README.md

-React Application with use of Bootstrap for Design. https://jennyzhu.herokuapp.com/
+React Application with use of Bootstrap for design elements. </n>
+https://jennyzhu.herokuapp.com/